Crown-Commercial-Service/CMpDevEnvironment/README.md

  `CCS_API_PROTOCOL + "://" + "api1." + CCS_API_BASE_URL`

 The example NPM module actually contains a simple class for this purpose and is used by the example application.

+Database and Elastic Search connection information is also supplied as environment variables:

+- CCS_DEFAULT_DB_URL
+- CCS_DEFAULT_DB_USER
+- CCS_DEFAULT_DB_PASSWORD
+- CCS_DEFAULT_ES_ENDPOINT

+`CCS_DEFAULT_DB_URL` is JDBC style connection string for accessing the database.

+Var variable `CCS_VERSION` is also defined, this is currently hard-coded to `0.0.1` but will represent a release for the API or Ap[plication.

 Environment variables can also be used to pass feature switches to containers.
 These variables should all be  prefixed with `CCS_FEATURE_` and contain a value of `on` or `off`.
 For example